 According to the French Competition Authority, those practices “hindered the development of competing wholesale-importers and prevented retailers from benefiting from competition between wholesalers for their supplies of Nicolas Feuillatte and Palmes d’Or champagne.
 Despite the fact that the counter-bargaining power of mass-market retailers is significant, that there are many competing brands and frequent special offers, overseas consumers, whose purchasing power is lower than those in mainland France, have still suffered the consequences of these sanctioned behaviours even in the absence of a written agreement”.

-In this context, the Authority set the fine for the importer Distillerie Dillon jointly and severally with its parent companies Bardinet and Cofepp at EUR 421,000.
+In this context, the Authority set the fine for the importer Distillerie Dillon jointly and severally with its parent companies Bardinet and Cofepp at 421,000 EUR.

 Reduction of this fine by the Paris Court of Appeals

-In a decision dated June 9, 2022, the Paris Court of Appeals confirms the illegal nature of the practices implemented by the Champagne manufacturer and its importers (CA Paris, 5, 7, 9 June 2022, n° 20/16288).
+In a decision of 9 June 2022, the Paris Court of Appeals confirms the illegal nature of the practices implemented by the Champagne manufacturer and its importers (CA Paris, 5, 7, 9 June 2022, n° 20/16288).

 The court rejects the argument raised by the importers that Article L. 420-2-1 of the French Commercial Code was contrary to European Union law, insofar as one of the conditions for the application of European competition law - namely the effect on trade between Member States - had not been demonstrated.